-(1) The Private Child-caring Agency must ensure that its youth offender proctor homes meet the standards of OAR chapter 416, divisions 335, 500, 530 and 800.
+(1) The Private Youth Care Agency must ensure that its youth offender proctor homes meet the standards of these rules and OAR chapter 416, divisions 500 and 800.

-(2) The Private Child-caring Agency must develop and maintain written agreements with proctor parents providing proctor care.
-These agreements must be approved by OYA prior to placement of OYA youth offenders in the proctor home and must address the following:
+(2) The Private Youth Care Agency must develop and maintain written agreements with proctor parents providing proctor care.
+These agreements must be approved by the OYA prior to placement of OYA youth offenders in the proctor home and must address the following: (a) Supervision responsibilities:

-(a) Supervision responsibilities

-(A) Proctor parents may, with the Private Child-caring Agency's prior written consent, schedule 48 hours per month of time away from youth offender care responsibility.
+(A) Proctor parents may, with the Private Youth Care Agency's prior written consent, schedule 48 hours per month of time away from youth offender care responsibility.